CientistaVuador/SimpleSoftwareRenderer/README.md

-# BakedLightingExperiment
+# SimpleSoftwareRenderer

-Experimenting with baked lighting.
+Experimenting with software rendering.

-Java 17 and OpenGL 3.3 is required.
+Java 17 is required.